carolinee228/FOSS4G-Access-To-Services/README.md

     ```

 2. **Configure and Launch:** After the installation is complete, close that terminal.
 Now, open a **new Terminal** for the analysis session and run the following commands.
-    * First, navigate to your workshop folder:
+    * First, navigate to your workshop folder: **Note: The exact folder name may differ slightly - may need to update to /foss4g-access-to-services**

         ```bash
         cd /home/user/foss4g_workshop